 A3.
 This will depend on how long you have been a resident of Heatherlie.
-From entry to six years of occupancy you can be assured of getting a pro-rata amount returned to you on the drawdown of your contribution, plus your bond & interest free loan that you gave when entering.
-After your 6th year of occupancy, Heatherlie commences to refund instalments of your interest free loan until it is completely refunded.
-The bond is refunded to you or your estate when the unit is vacated if it is in good condition.
-Your ingoing contribution is fully drawn down after six years of occupancy so there is no refund due.
+From entry to six years of occupancy you can be assured of getting a pro-rata amount returned to you on the ‘Drawdown’ component of your contribution, plus your bond & interest free loan that you gave when entering.
+After your 6th year of occupancy when this amount is fully drawn down, Heatherlie commences to refund you instalments of your ‘Interest Free Loan component until it is completely refunded.
+The bond is only refunded to you or your estate when the unit is vacated, the keys returned, and if it has been left in a good condition.

 Q6.
 Do I own the unit?

 A6.
-No, the unit remains the property of the Uniting Church but you will have a life tenancy hold on the unit.
+No, the unit remains the property of the Uniting Church but you will have a life tenancy occupancy.
 It will be your home as long as you decide to live there.
-You cannot be evicted unless you break any of the terms stipulated on the Resident Management Contract.
+You cannot be evicted unless you break any of the terms stipulated on the Residence and Management Contract.

 Q7.
 Can I organise such services as Home Help or Meals on Wheels?

 A7.
-Yes, you may wish to have any of these services that the Warrnambool City Council or Government provide.
-You may also wish to have a private provider to your unit; this is also fine however the cost of which ever service you chose is your own responsibility to pay for.
+Yes, you may wish to have any of these services that the Warrnambool City Council or other agencies provide.
+You may also wish to have a private provider to your unit; this is also fine however the cost of which ever service you chose is your own responsibility.

 Q8.
 Can I bring my pet dog/cat with me?

 A8.
 Pets are not allowed at Heatherlie.